-The amendments have been adopted in AASB 2020-5 Amendments to Australian Accounting Standards - Insurance Contracts, and the new standard is mandatory for the Consolidated Entity's financial statements for the financial reporting period commencing from 1 July 2023.
+The amendments have been adopted in AASB 2020-5 Amendments to Australian Accounting Standards - Insurance Contracts, and the new standard is mandatory for the Company's financial statements for the financial reporting period commencing from 1 July 2023.

-The adoption of AASB 17 is a significant initiative for the Consolidated Entity supported by a formal project plan and dedicated resources.
-After initiating the project in 2019, to assess the impact of AASB 17 on both the financial statements and the broader business, the Consolidated Entity has since completed a technical and operational impact assessment.
+The adoption of AASB 17 is a significant initiative for the Company supported by a formal project plan and dedicated resources.
 A AASB 17 sub ledger and calculation engine has been selected and configuration and implementation activities have commenced.
 An additional project to uplift finance data infrastructure, including the implementation of new systems, has also commenced to facilitate AASB 17 data and reporting requirements.

 AASB 17 sets out the requirements for the recognition, measurement, presentation and disclosures of insurance contracts a company issues and reinsurance contracts that it holds.
 AASB 17 introduces three measurement models depending on the nature of the insurance contract: the General Measurement Model, the Premium Allocation Approach and Variable Fee Approach.
-It is anticipated that the simplified Premium Allocation Approach (PAA), which can be applied to contracts with a duration of one year or less, will be the approach adopted by the Consolidated Entity.
+It is anticipated that the simplified Premium Allocation Approach (PAA), which can be applied to contracts with a duration of one year or less, will be the approach adopted by the Company.

-AASB 17 will affect how the Consolidated Entity accounts for its insurance contracts and how it reports financial performance in the Statement of profit and loss, in particular the timings of earnings recognition for insurance contracts.
+AASB 17 will affect how the Company accounts for its insurance contracts and how it reports financial performance in the Statement of profit and loss, in particular the timings of earnings and expense recognition for insurance contracts.

-In accordance with the classifications under AABS 17, the face of the Consolidated Entity's Statement of financial position will provide less detail as a number of insurance items will be offset against each other.
+In accordance with the classifications under AABS 17, the face of the Company's Statement of financial position will provide less detail as a number of insurance items will be offset against each other.
 It is also expected that some assets will be reclassified as liabilities under AABS 17, while some liabilities will be reclassified as assets.
-This in itself is not expected to have a material impact to the Consolidated Entity's net asset position.
+This in itself is not expected to have a material impact to the Company's net asset position.

-Given the complexity of AASB 17 the impact of the standard on the Consolidated Entity's financial statements is still being determined.
+Given the complexity of AASB 17 the impact of the standard on the Company's financial statements is still being determined.

-10. EVENTS SUBSEQUENT TO BALANCE DATE
+9. EVENTS SUBSEQUENT TO BALANCE DATE

-Information is included on non-adjusting events, favourable and unfavourable that occurred between the balance date and the date the financial statements are authorised for issue.
+Information is included on non-adjusting events, favourable and unfavourable that occurred between the balance date and the date the financial statements are authorised for authorised for issue.
 Details of matters subsequent to the end of the financial year are set out below.

-The Consolidated Entity notes that subsequent to the reporting period there has been ongoing business and economic uncertainty caused by COVID-19 developments across Australia and New Zealand with further lockdowns across many cities, regions and all of NSW, with an extended lockdown period across Sydney and Melbourne, the enforcement of interstate border controls and re-tightening of social distancing rules, and announcements with regard to State and Federal Government support packages.
-While the related business impact of this uncertainty remains highly unpredictable, the Consolidated Entity has considered the impact of these developments on its estimates and judgements.
+The Company notes that subsequent to the reporting period there has been ongoing business and economic uncertainty caused by COVID-19 developments across Australia and New Zealand with further lockdowns across many cities, regions and all of NSW with an extended lockdown period across Sydney and Melbourne, the enforcement of interstate border controls by a number of Australian states, re-tightening of social distancing rules, and announcements with regard to State and Federal Government support packages.
+While the related business impact of this uncertainty remains highly unpredictable, the Company has considered the impact of these developments on its estimates and judgements.

 A second industry test case hearing in the Federal Court of Australia, in respect of business interruption policies, concluded on 15 September 2021 with judgment reserved.
-The Consolidated Entity is not a named party to the second test case but the findings of the case are relevant to the BI coverages in the Consolidated Entity's policies.
-Final legal positions on these matters are expected to be provided by the Federal Court by the end of calendar year 2021.
+The Company is not a named party to the second test case but the findings of the case are relevant to the BI coverages in the Company's policies.
+Final legal positions on BI Coverages are expected to be provided by the Federal Court by the end of 2021.
 Refer note 1.6 and 2.3.